r-koubou/vscode-ksp/README.md

 * Tweak / bug fix if needed
 * If i have time to spare, i'll refactor and add some functions.(maybe at a slow pace)
-    * Implement syntax analysis and semantic analysis for KSP script
+    * Implement semantic analysis for KSP script
-        * For improvement User variable / function definition
-        * For improvement Find symbols and find references
-        * For add more powerful function in the future

 ## License